 Knob Hill, San Marcos

 Clocking in at over 85,000 lit-up lights, hundreds of fun-figurines and a whole lot of electrical wiring, this Knob Hill neighborhood is a go-to for brilliant displays.
-Santa is known to show up nightly for about a week before his special day to hand-out candy canes and hear wishes from kids.
+Santa is known to show up nightly for about a week before Christmas Day to hand-out candy canes and hear wishes from kids.
 Don't miss the home of who the locals have dubbed "Mr. Christmas."
 For the past 30 years Bill Gilfillen has spent three months decorating his home with over 100,000 lights.
 Visitors have come from as far as Australia and Japan to behold the stunning splendor.

 Lights-on between 5-9 p.m. nightly around Thanksgiving-Dec.
 30